Architectural Practice Examination

 Access the AACA Online Logbook.

 A concise statement outlining your practical experience, the scope of work you have undertaken, and key projects that demonstrate your experience gained across all part 1 mandatory Performance Criteria.
-This means each part 1 mandatory PC must be addressed in at least one project contained in the SoPE.
+This means each Part 1 mandatory Performance Criteria must be addressed in at least one project contained in the SoPE.

 The Statement should emphasise work undertaken in the two years immediately preceding the APE application.
 It must be presented in chronological order of experience.